Hobbies and interests

 But sustainability alone is not enough.
 Technology is only as powerful as its ability to serve real people.
 As we introduce advanced features like autonomous driving and connected systems, it becomes even more critical to understand the human experience—how people interact with technology, what makes them feel safe, and how we can design for inclusion.
 In my career, I hope to strongly advocate for human-centered design principles, particularly as vehicles become more like mobile living spaces than traditional machines.
 My vision is to contribute to intuitive, emotionally resonant vehicles that are inclusive of all demographics, including elderly drivers, people with disabilities, and those in underserved communities.

 After graduating with my bachelor's last year, I moved from Buffalo, NY, to Detroit, MI, for a full-time position with Ford Motor Company.
 Due to this, I am now financially independent from my parents at 22 and have quite a few student loans in my name.
-This scholarship would allow me to pay off my master's tuition and tackle that debt acquired throughout undergrad.
+This scholarship would allow me to pay off my master's tuition and tackle the debt acquired throughout undergrad.
 Consequently, this would allow me to travel home to see my family more.
 My grandmother was recently diagnosed with cancer, so stress levels in my family have been high more recently.
 As the first grandchild in the family, I would love to be able to help out more with my younger siblings and cousins, as well as hug my grandmother.
+My goal behind applying for scholarships right now is to save money on tuition and give myself the freedom to help others where needed.

 Bulkthreads.com's "Let's Build Together" Scholarship